Superrehtard/old_diaspora_wiki/Prettygooddiaspora.md

 Context.
 ------------
 This document is the product of an informal workshop organized 24-26 September 2010 in Navalcarnero, Spain, by a couple of friends who call themselves Unhosted.
 We've only just started, but aim to make the world a better place by promoting 'unhosted' solutions, like Diaspora*, FreedomBox, GNU Social P2P, etcetera.
-Please follow us on http://www.twitter.com/unhosted in case we have interesting things to say in the future!
+Please follow us on [Twitter](http://www.twitter.com/unhosted) in case we have interesting things to say in the future!

 Background.
 -----------------
-The Diaspora* team initially set out to build a pgp-based distributed social network.
+The Diaspora\* team initially set out to build a pgp-based distributed social network.
 Later, due to implementation problems, they switched to not encrypting the content, but instead using SSL for communication between pods.
-This however has the drawback that it make Diaspora*'s security depend entirely on the security of the pod that runs your seed.
+This however has the drawback that it make Diaspora\*'s security depend entirely on the security of the pod that runs your seed.
 This situation was discussed (at length) on the diaspora-dev and diaspora-discuss mailing lists.
-The conclusion was that the Diaspora* team would like to switch back to using PGP.
+The conclusion was that the Diaspora\* team would like to switch back to using PGP.
 On the other hand, they don't believe (like many others on the list) that end-to-end encryption (e2ee) would be feasible with the current state of predominant installed (browser) technology.
 This workshop tries to investigates ways for Diaspora* to use PGP.
 Halfway the workshop now, our conclusions are below, and I must say they're different from what we thought when we started yesterday.

 Options.